-When’s the last time you checked to see how dirty the inside of your oven is?
+When was the last time you checked to see how dirty the inside of your oven is?
 Yes, the occasional shred of cheese or splash of grease may hit the ground in your oven, but it’s no big deal, right?
 Wrong!
-A dirty oven can lead to all sorts of issues which will eventually turn into expensive repairs.
+A dirty oven can lead to all sorts of issues, which will eventually turn into expensive repairs.
 Because of this, you may be tempted to use your oven’s self-clean feature.
-We strongly recommend you DO NOT use this function though due to the many self-cleaning oven dangers.
+We strongly recommend you DO NOT use this function, though, due to the many self-cleaning oven dangers.

 Grease, particles of food, and other liquids and debris tend to spill and build up inside your oven over time.
 The easy move is to just push a button and have the oven clean itself, but this can also be a risky move.
 The self-clean cycle itself can cause parts in the oven to fail, and can even create health and safety hazards for you and your family.